-Graduate students who withdraw from the University in good standing or who have been suspended for academic deficiencies must apply for re-admission by submitting an application to the Graduate College.
-Re-admission is not automatic nor does it necessarily reinstate the student.
-The Graduate Council must approve all applications for re-admission to the Graduate College for students who have been suspended for academic deficiencies.
+All Graduate students who withdraw from the University or who have been suspended for academic deficiencies must apply for re-admission by submitting an application to Graduate Studies.
+Re-admission is not automatic and does not reinstate the student.
+The Department Chair and Program Director/Coordinator must approve all applications for re-admission and reinstate the student.

-Students who have previously attended the University and have a break in attendance of one or more terms must file an application for re-admission.
-Re-admission documents required include an official transcript from each institution attended since leaving MVSU, and, if a degree has been received from another institution, an official transcript showing that degree.
+Students who have previously attended the University and have a break in attendance of one or more semesters must apply for re-admission.
+Re-admission documents required include an official transcript from each institution attended since leaving MVSU.

-Students must meet the minimum admission standards of the University and be in good standing at all institutions attended since leaving MVSU in order to be eligible for re-admission.
+Students must meet the admission standards of the University and be in good standing at all institutions attended since leaving MVSU in order to be eligible for re-admission.

-Questions concerning re-admission should be directed to the Graduate College.
+Questions concerning re-admission should be directed to the Graduate Studies Program Office.